In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Important: Always back up your WordPress site (files and data) before modifying any files or performing any upgrades or installations!

-If you don’t want to back up your data yourself, then consider getting professional assistance, or use a WordPress backup plugin.
+If you don’t want to do site backups, then get professional WordPress support, or use a WordPress backup plugin.

-- You can read about a great WordPress backup plugin that can automate your site backups here: Back Up, Copy And Protect Your WordPress Websites And Blogs With Backup Creator WP Plugin
+- You can learn more about a WordPress backup plugin that we recommend using to completely automate your backups here: Backup, Clone And Protect Your WordPress Web Site With Backup Creator WP Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory